maximusDecimalusMeridius/sql-employee-tracker/README.md

 ## Usage

 You can launch the application in your terminal by typing `node index`, then follow the prompts to view, add, or update records.
+View the **video walkthrough** on YouTube @ **https://youtu.be/myQsxR67SnU**.

 ### Screenshot of database schema
 ![Schema Thumbnail](./images/schema-thumbnail.png)